hiltmon/hiltmon.github.io/content/blog/timetocall-first-updates-coming-soon/index.md

 ## To Update or Not To Update, that is the Question?

 I think the new slider and time-now views make this a good update candidate, especially since the two most annoying bugs are also fixed,  but is it enough?

 You see, even if I submitted it to Apple today, it will be a week to 10 days before my users get to see it (assuming the review passes).
 But if I don't submit it today, when?
 How many more changes are needed to make an *update-and-wait* cycle worthwhile for you and for me.

 Since there are glaring bug fixes already completed, and I want these annoyances out of my users' way, I think it's best to get these fixes out there.
 So I'm pulling the trigger.
 TimeToCall v1.0.1 has been submitted to the App Store for review.

-*Follow the author as [@hiltmon](https://twitter.com/hiltmon) on Twitter and [@hiltmon](http://alpha.app.net/hiltmon) on App.Net.
-Mute `#xpost` on one.*
+Follow the author as [@hiltmon](https://twitter.com/hiltmon) on Twitter.
+Mute